KaiyueChen-code/so100-lerobot-guide/README.md

 # SO100 + LeRobot Guide: Tri-Attribute Decision (SmolVLA / ACT / π0)

-> A practical, reproducible guide for using the **LeRobot SO100** robotic arm in a **tri-attribute decision** research project, including dataset collection, preprocessing, fine-tuning, training, evaluation, and deployment.
+> A practical, reproducible guide for using the **LeRobot SO100** robotic arm in a **Three Way Decision** research project, including dataset collection, preprocessing, fine-tuning, training, evaluation, and deployment.

 ## Highlights
 - ✅ End-to-end workflow: **collect → format → train/finetune → evaluate → deploy**